Shopify/polaris/polaris.shopify.com/content/content/alternative-text.md

 #### Complex images

-Images with more complexity need more logic in the code.
+Images with more complexity need some consideration.
 For example, groups of image elements can be described by a single text, rather than announcing each individual element.

 ```html
 <Stack role=”img” accessibilityLabel=”star_id”>